 In January 2018, I led my first New Moon Meditation, a gathering for women who are curious about the rise of the Divine Feminine.
 This is something I feel passionate about even though I still struggle to articulate what this means to me.
 Our gathering was a Sister Circle connected to the Global Sisterhood and it was truly wonderful.
 I hosted 18 of these monthly events before welcoming my sweet friend, Robin, as co-host.
 For another year, we held the space together in person and then online until the summer of 2020.

-In the first half of 2020, I graduated from Moon School and became an official Certified Leader for the Global Sisterhood.
+In the first half of 2020, I became an official Certified Leader for the Global Sisterhood.
+(I completed the Moon School and Circle Initiation programs – totally recommend!)
 Then, in the summer of 2020 after the death of a dear friend, I took a little break from this work.
 This little break is stretching out a bit, but I feel it is the right choice for me and I hope to be back at it soon.
-I warmly and wholeheartedly recommend the Global Sisterhood site for virtual circles and other offerings.
+I warmly and wholeheartedly suggest the Global Sisterhood site for virtual circles and other offerings for all women.